My AI Journey: A Timeline of Tinkering, Models, and Machines

-What you don't know is what I was doing on evenings and weekends.
-And that's the story I want to tell — because a lot of what's becoming mainstream now in AI agents is something I was building and using much earlier.
-Not better — the UI/UX was terrible and I was the only user — but the capabilities were there.
+A lot of what's becoming mainstream now in AI agents is something I was using much earlier.
+It wasn't always pretty.
+The UI/UX was terrible and I was the only user, but the capabilities were there.

 Before GPT: The Foundations

-I went deep into Haskell — natural fit for someone with a quant and CS background.
+I went deep into Haskell.
+It was a natural fit for someone with a quant and CS background.
 That led me into the Nix ecosystem, as any good Haskeller would.
 I drank the pure functional cool-aid and never quite put the glass down.
 I still use Nix today, even though I barely use Haskell anymore.
-The languages have shifted to Python and JavaScript — entirely because of the AI ecosystem — but the Nix infrastructure remains.
+The languages have shifted to Python and JavaScript, entirely because of the AI ecosystem, but the Nix infrastructure remains.

 I built an algorithmic trading system in Haskell using functional reactive programming during the Bitcoin and crypto hype.
 I was also involved in startups and tried to build a FinTech product when I worked in Copenhagen.
-That introduced me to Flutter for mobile development — which turned out to be remarkably pertinent for my current apps.
+That introduced me to Flutter for mobile development.
+This turned out to be remarkably pertinent for my current apps.

 My home setup is admittedly esoteric.
 My main server runs WSL2 and Nix.
-I'm a Windows guy — the corporate job demands it.
+I'm a Windows guy because the corporate job demands it.
 Excel is non-negotiable for anyone in finance, and anyone who deals with trading platforms (Interactive Brokers, NinjaTrader) needs a Windows machine.
 So my world is Windows on the outside, Nix on the inside.
-I also have a Mac Mini — essential for iOS development — and I'm slowly moving more towards the Apple ecosystem, as all AI tinkerers seem to be doing these days.
+I also have a Mac Mini, essential for iOS development, and I'm slowly moving more towards the Apple ecosystem, as all AI tinkerers seem to be doing these days.

 The ChatGPT Moment